shx99717/vaadin-flow-sample-addon-paper-slider/README.md

 Starting the test/demo server:
 1. Run `mvn jetty:run`.
 2. Open http://localhost:8080 in the browser.

+(Run the demo in production mode `mvn jetty:run -Pproduction`)

 ## Publishing to Vaadin Directory